lanternbugs/lanternicc/README.md

 Update - there is now a 5th folder called engines in the jar that currently includes Mediocre Chess V0.5, a Java engine contained in its own jar.
-There is a mediocre_readme.txt in the engines folder with info on it's project page and how to get the source.
+There is a mediocre_readme.txt in the engines folder with info on its project page and how to get the source.
 It's GPL.
 While it's packaged in the jar, when it's time to use it, Lantern prompts the user to let it extract it to the Lantern folder and opens it like other engines and does not link to it in code.

 To compiles lantern type javac lantern/*.java to run lantern type java lantern/Lantern      Lantern.java contains main.

-To jar lantern type jar -cvfm lantern###.jar lantern/manifest.txt lantern free layout org lanternopeningbook18.db
+To jar lantern type jar -cvfm lantern###.jar lantern/manifest.txt lantern free layout org engines lanternopeningbook19.db

 I compile lantern in java 6 for release.
 I think right now in java 8 the channels.java file is erroring.
 I'll probably fix it but its simple to work around probably as it appears there is just some long string used by flags that has some illegal